Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Methodology

-In Table \ref{tab:c_mat}, the credit scoring cost matrix is shown.
+As for the example-dependent cost-sensitive approach \citep{CorreaBahnsen2014b}, in Table \ref{tab:c_mat}, the credit scoring cost matrix is shown.
 Initially, the costs of a correct classification, $C_{TP_i}$ and $C_{TN_i}$, are zero for all customers, $i$.
 Then, $C_{FN_i}$ reflects the incurred losses if the customer $i$ defaults, which is proportional to ther is credit line $Cl_i$ and the cost of a false positive $C_{FP_i}$ as the sum of two real financial costs $r_i$ and $C^a_{FP}$, where $r_i$ is the loss in profit through rejecting what someone who would have been a good customer \citep{Nayak1997}.

 Finally, the cost improvement can be expressed as the cost savings as compared with $Cost_l$.

 where $Cost$ is calculated as

 and $Cost_l$ is the cost of the cost-less class \citep{CorreaBahnsen2015}.